How does Chain of Thought decompose complex tasks?: There is a threshold for the degree, below which extended reasoning (``thinking'') is detrimental, and above which there is an optimal depth that maximizes accuracy.

 \begin{remark}[\textbf{Is there an optimal reasoning depth for LLMs?}] The experiments on real data with Qwen and Deepseek models in \cref{fig:error_vs_depth} do not definitively prove the existence of an optimal reasoning length.
 But it does corroborate existing results that reasoning for a larger number of tokens can increase error~\citep{illusion-of-thinking,liu2025mindstepbystep}.
 Furthermore, \citet{kapoor2025holistic} and \citet{wu2025lessunderstandingchainofthoughtlength} show that the error is a convex and non-monotonic function of the reasoning length across model sizes (up to billions of parameters) and training paradigms (reinforcement learning and supervised fine-tuning).
 Based on our theoretical predictions as well as their empirical support (in our experiments and those from the literature), we believe that increasing reasoning length (also known as ``test time scaling'') does not improve accuracy arbitrarily.
 Instead, there is an upper bound on accuracy that is achieved at an intermediate value of reasoning depth. \end{remark}

-\begin{remark}[\textbf{Optimal CoT length decreases with LLM size and capability}] Notice that the latent states of an LLM trained to solve a reasoning task will not capture all the relevant directions in the input domain that are required to correctly predict the next token because of limited data.
+\begin{remark}[\textbf{Optimal CoT length decreases with LLM size and capability}] Notice that, due to limitations of the data or the model architectural, the latent states of an LLM will not capture all the relevant directions in the input domain that are required to correctly predict the next token.
 Therefore, the intrinsic dimension of the latent states of the LLM, call it $d'$, will be smaller than the true dimensionality of the task $d$.
 As a model grows in its size and capability, its latent states capture a larger proportion of the intrinsic dimensionality of the task ($d'$ increases towards $d$), and its associated optimal depth $rn=(2/d')\ln N$ will decrease.
 This prediction is consistent with prior experimental results indicating that the error is minimized in larger, more capable models when they are fine-tuned on shorter and more efficient reasoning traces~\cite{wu2025lessunderstandingchainofthoughtlength}. \end{remark}